 We understand that marina schemes can be a major undertaking for you and can be complex projects.
 You should also appreciate that they are complex for us to appraise and we have many issues to consider which can be detailed and technical.
 We take a balanced view and are open about our rationale.

 We realise you need to liaise with many parties in order to develop the design and get the necessary consents for your proposal.
-Canal & River Trust has a significant role in this and we aim to provide an effective response and service.
-The Application Process, in conjunction with the guidance in Your Scheme , aims to provide clear advice and a simple procedure which clarifies what you need to do and what we will do.
+We have a significant role in this and we aim to provide an effective response and service.
+The application process, in conjunction with the guidance in Your Scheme, aims to provide clear advice and a simple procedure which clarifies what you need to do and what we will do.

-From the start of your application to us we will assign to you a Relationship Manager to coordinate the team dealing with your scheme.
-They will also introduce you to a local point of contact within Canal & River Trust.
+From the start of your application to us, the Business Boating Specialist will be your main point of contact and to coordinate the team dealing with your scheme, as well as a local point of contact.

 If you are not happy with our service or our decisions